 Chlorine (CL2) kills legionella and other pathogens by breaking down the bonds in the molecules.
 It is a widely used disinfectant due to its effectiveness and relatively low cost.
 Since CL2 is one of the most reactive elements it easily reacts with other elements.
 It does this by breaking down the chemical bonds in the enzymes of legionella.
 When chlorine contacts these enzymes one or more of the hydrogen atoms in the enzymes are replaced by chlorine.
 This change in molecular structure causes the enzyme to fall apart or change shape, which causes is what kills Legionella.

-Importantly, while chlorine is accessible and inexpensive, it doesn’t do a good job at penetrating biofilm.
+Importantly, while chlorine is accessible and inexpensive, it doesn’t do a good job of penetrating biofilm.
 Chlorine Dioxide, Mixed Oxidant Solution (MOS – MIOX) and Advanced Oxidation Process (AOP) are better suited for removing biofilm and preventing it from forming.
-See the chart below to see how Chlorine Dioxide and mixed oxidant levels affect biofilm.
+See the chart below to see how chlorine levels affect biofilm.

 Chlorine applications and Legionella control